flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 It belongs to $NP$ because a proposed vector $x$ can be checked in polynomial time.

-To prove NP-hardness, use the single-equation binary problem from Section 10.4.3.
+To prove NP-hardness, use the standard Subset Sum problem from Section 10.4.3.

-Start from
+Start from a Subset Sum instance with nonnegative integers $a_1,\ldots,a_n$ and target $b$:

 $$
 a^Tx=b,\quad x\in\{0,1\}^n.